-Rosemary is great for its cleansing properties, leaving your skin fresh and ready for your skincare products.
+Rosemary and Avocado Facial Masks are great for their cleansing properties, leaving your skin fresh and ready for your skincare products.
 Added to avocado, you also get some great moisturizing benefits.
 Rosemary is easy to find and it’s simple to use.
 You’ll love the smell of this mask, as well as the healthy, glowing skin you’ll have when you wash it off.

 - ¼ cup avocado oil

 - 1 tablespoon rosemary leaves